Xocas17/OpenFlowSDN/README.md

 * Third one: **if event.connection.dpid==s3_dpid:** ---> If the event is on switch3

 The content is the same in the 3 conditions.
-* First, we set the type of operation, in this case **ofp_flow_mod()**, this is used to set flow entries in the flow tables of the switches.
+* First, we set the operation type, in this case **ofp_flow_mod()**, this is used to set flow rules in the flow table of the switches.
 Then I set the **hard timeout** as 30 sec.
 In the next line, i specify the protocol code, in this case 0x0806 **ARP** and then the flow will be set in the switch using the instruction **(of.ofp_action_output(port = of.OFPP_ALL))**, finally with **event.connection.send(msg)** the flow is sent to the switch.
 This is necessary to get the reachability through all the 3 networks.
 * Then, I call a function called **add_ sameNetworkFlows(event, ip)**.
 Explanation below this code.
-* After setting all the flows inside the networks, it is time to set them between different LANs.
-I call twice the function add_flows, for instance for the S1 condition, the first call is to set the flows between S1 network (10.0.0.0) and the S2 network (11.0.0.0), and the second one is to set the flows between S1 network and S3 network.
+* After setting all the flows inside the LANs, it is time to set them among different LANs.
+I call twice the function add_flows, for instance for the S1 condition, the first call is to set the flows between S1 network (10.0.0.0) and the S2 network (11.0.0.0), and the second one is to set the flow rules between S1 LAN and S3 LAN.
 I also pass a third argument responsible to set the destination MAC addresses properly.
 Explanation below.

 ```python
 def _handle_PacketIn (event):